How to Get Fitter Men Over 40: Part 3

 On this day, you’ll have chance to work your back, hamstring, glutes, biceps and forearms.
 It’s a great workout because it works a number of muscles at once, again getting it out the way to focus on other areas.
 We think it’s a particularly effective workout for mid-week because it works your middle back and lats.
 However, we recommend combining it with deadlifting which will focus on the hamstrings and glutes at the same time.
 After you’ve worked on your back, it’ll give you the chance to rest it, allowing your biceps to work independently, as you continue learning how to get fitter men over 40.

-There are a number of different areas you can work on when focusing on your core.
+There are a number of different areas you can work on when focusing on your core fitness for men over 40.
 These include your abdominals, spinal erectors and hip flexors.
-The specific advantage of working this area is that it helps you maintain strength and flexibility whilst minimising the impact of injury.
+The specific advantage of working this area of fitness for men over 40 is that it helps you maintain strength and flexibility whilst minimising the impact of injury.
 Overall, it makes you feel better as well.

 Keep an eye out for part 4 this Thursday!